-“Which are the recent renovations?”
+5. “Which are the recent renovations?”

 Ask this question when you can see the property is old, and there hasn’t been much in the way of renovations.
 This is a good prelude to making a counter-offer, as it justifies you negotiating property prices at a lower rate.

-Don’t be brusque and yell “Wah, so old also cost so much!”
+Don’t be brusque and yell, “Wah, so old also cost so much!”
 That will cause the seller to decide you’re a jerk, and find another prospective buyer.

-“Thanks for dropping by / having me over, that really made my day because…”
+6. “Thanks for dropping by / having me over, that really made my day because…”

 For example, if you’re a seller, you could text: “Hey X, thanks for dropping by.
 That really made my day because I was afraid I wouldn’t find someone who can really appreciate my old home.”

 This also makes people feel inclined to deal with you; they don’t want to let you down if they like you, and that can be a decisive factor.

-“Hey since you’re (XYX), could you do me a small favour and …”
+7. “Hey, since you’re (xyz), could you do me a small favour and …”

-This is bold move tries to capitalise on the Benjamin Franklin effect.
-That’s a psychological phenomenon, in which asking people for a favour prompts them to like you more (Try it: find someone who dislikes you and plead with them for a favour, there is a high chance they will be more positive toward you in future).
+This bold move tries to capitalise on the Benjamin Franklin effect.
+It’s a psychological phenomenon, in which asking people for a favour prompts them to like you more (Try it: find someone who dislikes you and plead with them for a favour, there is a high chance they will be more positive toward you in future).

 In order to do this, you need to spend some time building rapport first.
 Then make the request when there is at least a cordial acquaintance established.
-Ask them to introduce you to a prospective client or something; whatever is easy for them and within the bounds of social etiquette.
+Ask them to introduce you to a prospective client or something, whatever is easy for them and within the bounds of social etiquette.